 Hello!
-And welcome to White Sheep Gaming LLC's website!
-I've set this website up utilizing AWS architecture as a practical application of knowledge and will be posting demonstrations of projects on this page in particular.
+And welcome to WHITE SHEEP GAMING LLC's website!
+My name is Kelson Bain and I've set this website up utilizing AWS architecture as a practical application of self-pursued knowledge.
+I'll be posting demonstrations of projects on this page in particular.

-White Sheep Gaming LLC is video game development company.
+WHITE SHEEP GAMING LLC is video game development company.
 Over the years I've had a number of ideas I've worked on with varying degrees of intensity.
-From composing music, crafting art, contemplating storylines, and programming in Unity- I'm now ready to formally put it all together with the release of Choices in the near future, and Mistake following as a spiritual successor.
+From composing music, crafting art, contemplating storylines, and programming in Unity- I'm now ready to formally put it all together.
+I've just released Dem Gem Cats using Godot, now available on Android and iOS devices!
+The next planned release will be Choices in the near future, and Mistake following as a spiritual successor.

 Project 1: Website Architecture